Dee-Soft/ehr-keys-management-system/README.md

 # Copy the example configuration
 cp .env.example .env  # If an example file exists

-# Or create your own .env file with these variables:
+# Or create own .env file with these variables:
-# OPENBAO_TOKEN=your-custom-token-here
+# OPENBAO_TOKEN= custom-token-here
 # OPENBAO_ADDR=http://localhost:18200
 ```